 John Fletcher is a partner in the Tax Practice Group.
 John focuses his practice primarily on state tax matters, encompassing Mississippi and Louisiana, as well as multi-state income, franchise, sales and use, and local ad valorem taxes.

-John has more than twenty years' experience in the legal, corporate, and accounting arenas.
+John has more than twenty-five years' experience in the legal, corporate, and accounting arenas.
 He is a contributor for Cooking with SALT, a legal blog committed to providing timely insights on recent legal and practical developments of concern to clients in many state and local taxing jurisdictions.
 Cooking with SALT focuses on matters involving income, franchise, net worth, gross receipts, sales/use, business and occupational license, severance, ad valorem property, and other miscellaneous taxes.

 John also assists his clients on a broad range of federal income tax issues and appeals.
 His practice also has included a wide variety of non-tax legal services such as legal entity formation and maintenance, business mergers and acquisitions, commercial real estate leasing, and general business contractual issues.